 The median annual wages for art directors in the top industries in which they work are as follows:

-Employment of art directors is projected to grow 2 percent through 2024, slower than the average for all occupations.
+Employment of art directors is projected to grow 7 percent over the next ten years, about as fast as the average for all occupations.
 Art directors will continue to be needed to oversee the work of graphic designers, illustrators, photographers, and others engaged in artwork or layout design.

-Employment of art directors is projected to decline in the publishing industry through 2024.
-Growth may decline as traditional print publications lose ground to other media forms, although some growth may occur as the number of electronic magazines and Internet-based publications increases.
+Employment of art directors is projected to decline in the publishing industry over the next ten years as traditional print publications lose ground to other media forms.
 Rather than focusing on the print layout of images and text, art directors for newspapers and magazines will increasingly design for web and mobile platforms.

 Strong competition for jobs is expected as many talented designers and artists seek to move into art director positions.
-Prospective art directors with a strong understanding of creating designs that are intuitive to the user will have better prospects working with interactive digital platforms.
+Prospective art directors with a strong understanding of how to create intuitive, user-friendly designs will have better prospects working with interactive digital platforms.
 Workers with a good portfolio, which demonstrates strong visual design and conceptual work across all multimedia platforms, will have the best prospects.